meeshkan/unmock-js/packages/unmock-server/README.md

 [![codecov](https://codecov.io/gh/unmock/unmock-js/branch/dev/graph/badge.svg)](https://codecov.io/gh/unmock/unmock-js)
 [![Known Vulnerabilities](https://snyk.io/test/github/unmock/unmock-js/badge.svg?targetFile=package.json)](https://snyk.io/test/github/unmock/unmock-js?targetFile=package.json)

-Unmock server.

-## What it does

 Unmock server mocks APIs using [unmock-js](https://github.com/unmock/unmock-js).

 ## How it works

-At startup, Unmock server starts
+Unmock server consists of

 1. a proxy server at port 8008
 1. a mock server at port 8000 (HTTP) and 8443 (HTTPS)

-To use the mock server for mocking API responses, you need to
+Once the server and proxy are running, you can use the proxy to mock an API.
+For that, you need to:

+1. Prepare specifications for your [services](https://www.unmock.io/docs/openapi) in `__unmock__` directory

+1. Start Unmock server and proxy (see below)

-1. Set your HTTP client to use the local proxy
+1. Set your HTTP client to use the locally running proxy

    >  `curl`: set environment variables
    > - `http_proxy=http://localhost:8008`